Buck Rogers in the 25th Century (TV series): Second season

 The character of Wilma Deering was softened in the second season as the producers attempted to tone down the militaristic "Colonel Deering" image (who often gave Buck orders) and to make her more feminine.
 Another change in the second season was the sound of Twiki's voice.
-Because of illness, Mel Blanc was replaced by Bob Elyea as the voice of Twiki for the first seven episodes of the second season.
+Because of illness, Mel Blanc was replaced by Bob Elyea as the voice of Twiki for the first five episodes of the second season.
 After recovering, Blanc returned to the role for the final six episodes of the season, though no explanation was given for the change in Twiki's voice.

 The substance of the storylines also changed in the second season.
 Less emphasis was placed on militaristic ideals and, with a few exceptions, Gerard scaled back the humor in the second season in favor of more serious episodes (with the final episode of the series ending on a somber note as a result).
 Buck and Wilma's relationship became slightly more romantic during the second year, though most romantic activity was implied and took place off-screen.

 Moreover, the second season deals with more serious concepts such as evolution, ecology, racism, pollution, war, nuclear power, identity, the self, and religion.
 It also draws on mythology as exemplified by Hawk's people, who are variants on the bird people found in ancient tales around the world, and makes special reference to the moai of Easter Island.
 An episode also included a story about satyr creatures.

 In addition to its parallels to Larson's previous television series Battlestar Galactica, the second season is similar in theme to Star Trek, with the Searcher roaming through space much like the USS Enterprise had, Buck being the maverick explorer true to the style of Captain James T. Kirk, and the serious, rather stoic Hawk being a revamped version of Mr. Spock.
 Even Wilma, to some extent, had been remodeled after Lt.
 Uhura from Star Trek, often dressed in a miniskirt uniform and regularly sitting at a communications console on the bridge of the Searcher.

 Although initially pleased with the change in personnel, Gerard again became unhappy with the show.
 At the time of production, Gerard spoke highly of new showrunner John Mantley, but in a retrospective article in the mid-1990s, he was more critical of him and the Star Trek-esque style of the second season.
 Ratings dropped significantly after the season premiere and, coupled with an increasingly problematic star, NBC cancelled the series at the end of an 11-episode, strike-abbreviated season.
 No finale storyline was produced, with the final episode broadcast being a normal standalone episode.